Luncaaa/AdvancedDisplays/README.md

 # AdvancedDisplays
-Create block, item and text displays!
+Create entity, block, item and text displays!

 ## Links & Support
 You can download the plugin here: